 Obstruction often happens when the runner is between two bases.
 It can happen when a runner is advancing normally to the next base, is rounding a base, getting caught in a rundown, on a pickoff attempt, or returning to a base after a caught fly ball.
 This article will discuss only the parts of the obstruction rule which cover the

 The college rule book states that there does not need to be physical conduct for an obstruction call.
 Visual obstruction is specifically cited in three rules.
 The rule book is not as clear with respect to verbal obstruction, as there is no specific rule which specifically lists this as a form of obstruction.
 There is one interference rule and one

 Introduction Team interference can happen during either a live ball or dead ball.
-Interference during a live ball is discussed in a separate article on this Locker Room (Interference by Retired Runner, Offensive Team or Loose Offensive Equipment).
+Interference during a live ball is discussed in two separate articles on this Locker Room (Interference by Retired Runner, and Offensive Team Personnel/Equipment Interference).
 This article will cover offensive team interference during a dead ball. award.
-The rules for this are often referred to as the
+The rules for this are often referred to as the home-run